quilime/organelle-monome/README.md

 ## Enable Read/Write

-There are a number of convenient scripts that come with the Organelle.
 Run the following script from the terminal to enable read/write.

     ~/scripts/remount-rw.sh

+There are a number of convenient scripts that come with the Organelle.
+Check out the other scripts in this folder by running `ls -l ~/scripts/`.

 ## Install Python